aristaako/joukko/README.md

 MIT.
 Read more from the [license](LICENSE) file.

 ## TODO
+[ ] Add Quick Start guide
-- Ask credentials for git operations so it is not necessary to type them multiple times
+[ ] Ask credentials for git operations so it is not necessary to type them multiple times
+[ ] When staging, show the files that git detects and ask if thats ok
+[ ] Branch rename creates a commit
+[ ] Ask if user wants to rename branch in remote too
-- Add support for multiple remotes
+[ ] Add support for multiple remotes
+[ ] Flowcharts
-- Improve logging
+[ ] Improve logging
-- Combine prechecks
+[ ] Combine prechecks
-- Maybe add the ability to change the name of the mob branch
+[ ] Refactor